How it works

 01The basics

-Every day you get five historic US tornadoes.
-For each one you read a one-sentence clue, then tap the map where you think it touched down.
-You score by how close your tap lands.
+Every day you get five famous extreme weather and nature events from around the world: hurricanes, tornadoes, wildfires, volcanoes, tsunamis, floods, and more.
+For each one you read a one sentence clue, then drop one pin on the world map where you think it happened.
+You score by how close your pin lands.

 The round resets at midnight Eastern, and everyone in the world plays the exact same five storms that day.